EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-files.md

 > ## Questions and exercises: Files in Singularity containers
 >
-> **Q1:** What do you notice about the ownership of files in a container started from the hello-world image? (e.g. take a look at the ownership of files in the root directory (`/`))
+> **Q1:** What do you notice about the ownership of files in a container started from the `lolcow.sif` image? (e.g. take a look at the ownership
+> of files in the root directory (`/`) and your home directory (`~/`)).
 >
-> **Exercise 1:** In this container, try editing (for example using the editor `vi` which should be available in the container) the `/rawr.sh` file.
+> **Exercise 1:** In this container, try creating a file in the root directory `/` (e.g. using `touch /myfile.dat`).
 What do you notice?
+Try
+> removing the `/singularity` file.
+What happens in these two cases?
 >
-> _If you're not familiar with `vi` there are many quick reference pages online showing the main commands for using the editor, for example [this one](http://web.mit.edu/merolish/Public/vi-ref.pdf)._
->
-> **Exercise 2:** In your home directory within the container shell, try and create a simple text file.
-Is it possible to do this?
+> **Exercise 2:** In your home directory within the container shell, try and create a simple text file (e.g. `echo "Some text" > ~/test-file.txt`).
+> Is it possible to do this?
 If so, why?
 If not, why not?!
-If you can successfully create a file, what happens to it when you exit the shell and the container shuts down?
+If you can successfully create a file, what happens to it when you exit the shell and
+> the container shuts down?
 >
 > > ## Answers
 > >
-> > **A1:** Use the `ls -l` command to see a detailed file listing including file ownership and permission details.
-You should see that most of the files in the `/` directory are owned by `root`, as you'd probably expect on any Linux system.
-If you look at the files in your home directory, they should be owned by you.
+> > **A1:** Use the `ls -l /` command to see a detailed file listing including file ownership and permission details.
+You should see that most of
+> > the files in the `/` directory are owned by `root`, as you would probably expect on any Linux system.
+If you look at the files in your home
+> > directory, they should be owned by you.
 > >
-> > **A Ex1:** We've already seen from the previous answer that the files in `/` are owned by `root` so we wouldn't expect to be able to edit them if we're not the root user.
-However, if you tried to edit `/rawr.sh` you probably saw that the file was read only and, if you tried for example to delete the file you would have seen an error similar to the following: `cannot remove '/rawr.sh': Read-only file system`.
+> > **A Ex1:** We've already seen from the previous answer that the files in `/` are owned by `root` so we would nott expect to be able to create
+> > files there if we're not the root user.
+However, if you tried to remove `/singularity` you would have seen an error similar to the following:
+> > `cannot remove '/singularity': Read-only file system`.
 This tells us something else about the filesystem.
-It's not just that we don't have permission to delete the file, the filesystem itself is read-only so even the `root` user wouldn't be able to edit/delete this file.
-We'll look at this in more detail shortly.
+It's not just that we do not have
+> > permission to delete the file, the filesystem itself is read-only so even the `root` user would not be able to edit/delete this file.
+We will
+> > look at this in more detail shortly.
 > >
 > > **A Ex2:** Within your home directory, you _should_ be able to successfully create a file.
-Since you're seeing your home directory on the host system which has been bound into the container, when you exit and the container shuts down, the file that you created within the container should still be present when you look at your home directory on the host system.
+Since you're seeing your home directory on the host
+> > system which has been bound into the container, when you exit and the container shuts down, the file that you created within the container
+> > should still be present when you look at your home directory on the host system.
 > {: .solution}
 {: .challenge}